Artsymama/Trade-and-Ahead-Unsupervised-Learning/README.md

 Estimated Shares Outstanding: Company's stock currently held by all its shareholders P/E Ratio: Ratio of the company's current stock price to the earnings per share P/B Ratio: Ratio of the company's stock price per share by its book value per share (book value of a company is the net difference between that company's total assets and total liabilities)

+Business Problem Overview
+The task at hand is to analyze the data, group the stocks based on the attributes provided, and share insights about the characteristics of each group.

+Tools used
+•	Python: scipy.spatial.distance, sklearn.model_selection, sklearn.metrics, yellowbrick.cluster, scipy.cluster.hiearchy
+•	Numpy library for computation
+•	Sklearn: sklearn.cluster, sklearn.compose, sklearn.preprocessing
+•	Seaborn library for informative statistical graphs
+•	Matplotib for interactive visualizations

+Project Coverage
+To perform a cluster analysis, to identify stocks that exhibit similar characteristics and ones which exhibit minimum correlation.
+This will help investors better analyze stocks across different market segments and help protect against risks that could make the portfolio vulnerable to losses.

+Tasks Performed
+•	Exploratory data analysis
+•	Univarate analysis: boxplot, labeled barplot
+•	Bivarate analysis: Heat map, outlier check
+•	Scaling data, K-means clustering, K with the elbow method
+•	Silhouette score, silhouette visualizer, cluster profiles
+•	Hierachical clustering, linkakge with Euclidean distance
+•	Dendograms using single linkage, complete linkage, average linkage, centroid linkage, ward linkage and weighted linkage
+•	Cluster Profiling

+Business Insights
+•	Cluster 2 companies are the ones which have a low price and have had a great previous quarter.
+They are less riskier investments and are traded in large volumes.
+The low P/E ratio might also indicate that these stocks are undervalued, but we will have to dig deeper to conclude the same with confidence.
+•	Cluster 3 company stocks are moderately priced and are less volatile.
+They had a good previous quarter and their stocks are traded in moderate volumes.
+The moderate earnings per share also indicate that these stocks will yield good returns.
+•	Trade&Ahead  should  look  into  more  financial  (fundamental  and  technical)  indicators  to  make better predictions of stock price movements and assessment of company valuation
+•	Trade&Ahead  should also conduct cluster analysis separately for each of the economic sectors as it will help them to provide better investment recommendations to their clients.